RSS

 • machine speed

-To use these options, it is sufficient for the operator or the owner of the farm to grant permission to view their equipment on the selected platform.
-After connection, the technicians of other manufacturers appear on this portal automatically, and the vehicles are marked with icons of the corresponding brand, so that it is even easier for the user to navigate.
-No more hardware or software add-ons are required - DataConnect provides secure cloud-based data processing.
+To use these options, it is enough for the operator or owner of the farm to grant permission to view their equipment on the selected platform.
+After connecting, the equipment of other manufacturers appears on this portal automatically, and the vehicles are marked with the icons of the corresponding brand, so that the user is even easier to navigate.
+No more hardware or software add-ons are required - DataConnect provides secure, cloud-based data processing.

-Connection of CNH Industrial which possesses three platforms, means that users and AFS Connect (for Case IH), MyPLM Connect (for New Holland) and S-Tech (for STEYR) will have a data exchange opportunity according to the scheme "cloud-a cloud" both with the operational center John Deere, and with the CLAAS TELEMATICS portals or 365FarmNet.
+Connecting CNH Industrial, which owns three platforms, means that users and AFS Connect (for Case IH), MyPLM Connect (for New Holland) and S-Tech (for STEYR) will be able to exchange cloud-to-cloud data with both the John Deere operations center and the CLAAS TELEMATICS or 365FarmNet portals.

 These platforms are already available for hundreds of thousands of machines around the world on which the DataConnect system is installed.